 Changes to the legislative framework for overseas students

-The Parliament recently passed changes to the Education Services for Overseas Students Act 2000 (ESOS Act).
+In December 2015, the Parliament passed changes to the Education Services for Overseas Students Act 2000 (ESOS Act).

 These amendments streamline regulation, remove duplicative requirements and cut red tape in the ESOS framework, without compromising Australia’s strong student protections or our reputation as a world class destination for international students.
 The changes free up education institutions to invest in quality and innovative teaching and learning, so they can become even more competitive globally.
 They also give students, or the person paying tuition fees on their behalf, more flexibility to manage their tuition fee payments.